App-vNext/Polly/docs/migration-v8.md

 ## Migrating retry policies

-This section describes how to migrate the v7 retry policy to a resilience strategy in v8.
+This section describes how to migrate v7 retry policies to V8 retry strategies.

 ### Retry in v7